hanabi/hanabi.github.io/Reference.md

   * Bob plays the 3, but it is revealed to be blue 3 instead of red 3.
   * Bob now knows that nobody has the red 3 and that Cathy blind-played the red 2 from Bob's hesitation.
 * *Hesitation Blind Plays* are **not always safe** to do:
-  * If a player could be hesitating for a clued card in your hand **or** your *Finesse Position* card, then you cannot cannot act on the hesitation.
+  * If a player could be hesitating for a clued card in your hand **or** your *Finesse Position* card, then you cannot act on the hesitation.
 (If you guess wrong, you could misplay a critical card.)
-  * If a player could be hesitating for a card that is identical to the card that was clued, then you cannot cannot act on the hesitation.
+  * If a player could be hesitating for a card that is identical to the card that was clued, then you cannot act on the hesitation.
 (If you blind-play the same copy of the card, then they will go on to misplay the clued card.)
-  * If blind-playing a particular card would cause the original clue to look like a *Double Finesse* with a "self" component, then you cannot cannot act on the hesitation.
+  * If blind-playing a particular card would cause the original clue to look like a *Double Finesse* with a "self" component, then you cannot act on the hesitation.
 (For example, if a number 4 clue causes a *Hesitation Blind-Play* of a red 2, the clue receiver would go on to misplay their *Finesse Position* card as the red 3.)

 ### The Hesitation Chop Move (From a Misplay)